 The United States Mail is a way to send items to family members and friends.
 While it is not the same as giving something to a family member or friend personally, it does give people the ability to exchange items without having to use transportation to do it, along with the costs associated with transportation.
 The same is true of other delivery services such as UPS.

 Social networking helps people with disabilities, family members and friends stay connected when they are unable to meet in person.
 Social sites such as the Disabled World Community, Twitter, or Facebook permit people to post pictures, messages, and links to articles about the things that are going on in their lives.
 The ability to pursue these activities through social sites on the Internet can help families and friends to keep up-to-date on how each other are doing when they are unable to meet personally.

 A better solution involves the use of a home computer and a web cam.
 For people with disabilities, family members and friends who have these types of technology available to them - it can mean visual and auditory contact with each other through a broadband connection.
 The ability to see and hear your loved ones helps immensely during economic tough times.
 A great many homes in America have a personal computer, and a web cam is fairly inexpensive.

-The Effects on People with Disabilities Living With Their Family Members
+Effects on People with Disabilities Living With Family Members

 A number of people who experience a form of disability find themselves living with their family members due to financial reasons.
 When the economy suffers, so does the entire family - including the person with a disability.
 For the family member with a disability, financial hard times may lead to feelings of, 'not contributing,' to the level needed or other emotional difficulties on top of the disability the person already experiences.